Posted by Dayne Hudson in Muscle Building

 But there's still one big muscle it doesn't hit that well: the rectus femoris.

-EMG studies show us that while the aforementioned vastus muscles contract well during the squat, the rectus femoris only contracts about half as much.
-For example, this study found that the squats didn't grow the rectus femoris adequately.
+Electromyography studies show us that while the aforementioned vastus muscles contract well during the squat, the rectus femoris only contracts about half as much.

 But there's no reason to be concerned because we can grow our rectus femoris with leg extensions.